Don Cossacks: Bolshevik persecution

 The Don Cossack Host was disbanded on Russian soil in 1918, after the Russian Revolution, but the Don Cossacks in the White Army and those who emigrated abroad, continued to preserve the traditions, musical and otherwise, of their host.
 Many found employment as trick riders in various circuses throughout Europe and the United States.
 Admiral Aleksandr Vasiliyevich Kolchak, one of the leaders of the White movement during the Russian Civil War, was of Don Cossack descent.

 Following the defeat of the White Army in the Russian Civil War, a policy of decossackization ("Raskazachivaniye") took place on the surviving Cossacks and their homelands, since they were viewed as a threat to the new Soviet regime.

 The Cossack homelands were often very fertile, and during the collectivisation campaign many Cossacks shared the fate of the kulaks.
 According to historian Michael Kort, "During 1919 and 1920, out of a population of approximately 1.5 million Don Cossacks, the Bolshevik regime killed or deported an estimated 300,000 to 500,000".
-Others, such as Peter Holquist, estimate a figure of 10,000 deaths.
-The region also suffered greatly during the Soviet famine of 1932–33 as a result of the Soviet policies.
+Others, such as Peter Holquist, estimate a figure of 10,000 deaths during this period, while a far greater number would die during the engineered Soviet famines of 1932–33 and the Holodomor.